 - Remove the chicken with a slotted spoon and place on a paper towel-lined plate.

-Bake in Oven Option
+Bake in Oven Method

 - Line a baking sheet with parchment paper.